How to Successfully Use Messaging for Customer Service

 Follow Up With Customers

 This relates to the previous point about collecting feedback, but it’s not necessary for something to go wrong for you to get in touch with your valued customers.
-You can reach out to customers via SMS when they haven’t visited in a while or if you have a special promotion that you think they may be interested in.
+You can reach out to customers via a text message when they haven’t visited in a while or if you have a special promotion that you think they may be interested in.
 Texting also makes it much easier and more likely for customers to reply.

 Send Appointment Reminders